 celebrate strawberry season

 Celebrate every season-and right now it's time to celebrate strawberry season!!
 Strawberries have tons of benefits to them.
 When ranked for their antioxidant level, strawberries come in 4th of all fruits, behind blackberries, cranberries, and raspberries.
 Contrary to what many think, berries help to LOWER blood sugar, with their high levels of fiber and strong anti-inflammatory affect.
 By fighting inflammation, strawberries also help to boost cardiovascular health, fight cancer, and have been shown to have powerful benefits for those with inflammatory digestive disorders like ulcerative colitis and Crohn's.
 Because of their powerful anti-inflammatory affect, it's recommended you consume berries 3-4 times per week.
 They are full of Vitamin C, supplying 113% in 1 serving (or 1 cup).
-For more on strawberries, click here.
+More benefits on strawberries.

 We pick as many as possible during the season, and freeze them.
 We try to always get berries organically, as they tend to have a high pesticide residue.
 They absorb chemicals easily due to their soft skin and direct contact with the soil.

 Here are some of our favorite ways to celebrate strawberry season:

 1) Breakfast: On your oatmeal!
 Top fresh berries on this breakfast staple, along with some cinnamon, and almond milk.
 If you feel like getting fancy, make some strawberry rhubarb compote.
 Great as a breakfast topping or dessert treat!

 2) Jam it out!
 Make some low-sugar strawberry jam!

 4) Smoothies!
 Simply blend some fresh strawberries and some bananas along with some almond milk and voila!What are your favorite ways to enjoy strawberries?

 Until next week....happy eating and eat all of the strawberries you can!!